aclemons/emailrelay/doc/reference.rst

 to different next-hop servers according to the recipient addresses.
 The filter examines the domain part of the recipient addresses in the SMTP envelope file and if there is more than one domain then the message is copied so that each copy relates to a single domain.
-It any case it then copies the domain name into the *forward-to* field within the envelope file to mark it as a candidate for routing.
+It then copies the recipient address's domain name into the *forward-to* field within the envelope file.

 Note that if new messages are created by the *split:* filter then they will not be processed by any other filters.
 However, the *split:* filter does trigger